act-now-coalition/covid-data-model/api/docs/docs/about.md

 id: about
 title: Covid Act Now API
 sidebar_label: About
-description: The Covid Act Now API provides data and metrics for all US states and counties updated daily.
+description: The Covid Act Now API provides Coronavirus data and metrics for all 50 US states and 3000+ counties updated daily.
 slug: /
 ---